ShZil/network-utilities/Scanner/README.md

 [23:00] Bug: `KivyExtensions.py` still uses `update_kivy_diagram`,
 which is no longer supported after the `Diagram.py` overhaul.
 Solution: update to the new version.
 However, this requires changing KivyDiagram to a Singleton.

+[23:07] Changed `KivyDiagram` to a Singleton with minor assistance from ChatGPT.